aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

 This is a simple example that we developed for processing NGINX log data, detecting anomalies, and performing data analytics using Kafka, Spark, and Elasticsearch.

 # Goals
-Our objectives for this project were as follows:
+Our objectives for this project are as follows:
 1. Detects if a user requests more than 10 times in every 20 seconds (1 sec hopping).
 2. Detects if a host returns 4XX more than 15 times in every 30 seconds (1 sec hopping).
 3. Calculates successful requests for each country minutely and produces it to another topic.